TargetSolutions/slate/source/index.html.md

 --------- | ------- | -----------
-name |	Descriptive name of the qualifier| Y shortcode	| Shortened name of the qualifier, to be displayed on the Crew Scheduler
+name |	Descriptive name of the qualifier| Y shortcode	| Shortened name of the qualifier, to be displayed on the Crew Scheduler target_solutions_credential_id | (optional) ID of the Target Solutions credential linked to the qualifier.

 ## DELETE /qualifiers/{id}